ICWeiner/FEUP-FSI/LOGBOOK3.md

 - [Local privilege escalation](https://encyclopedia.kaspersky.com/glossary/privilege-escalation/) This exploits are used to escalate privileges from Admin to SYSTEM.

+- The vulnerability was handled as a non-public zero-day exploit for at least 2 days.

 -  Affected Local systems:
    - Microsoft Windows 10